republicofmakers/SW-CPU-Rockchip-PWM-33/README.md

 I slowly turned on (in 3 seconds) and slowly turned off (in 3 seconds) with PWM.

+(In photos not clearly seen , but it works quite nicely)

 ## 1. Connect Leds to your PWM Pins

 <img width="533" alt="cm5 pwm" src="https://github.com/user-attachments/assets/9a53c55e-4e30-4750-8aa0-3ad17c787346" />